Feature request #7611

 I wouldn't expect the title() function will convert upper case characters to lower case.
 It would be a regression, as you couldn't create labels like "Quantum GIS Headquarters".
 In your case you can simply use: title(lower(lga_name))

 I'm closing the ticket, but of course feel free to reopen if you disagree or I misunderstood something.

-#3 Updated by Larry Shaffer about 4 years ago
+#3 Updated by Larry Shaffer almost 11 years ago

 - Status changed from Closed to Reopened